wandb/docs/docs/guides/hosting/server-upgrade-process.md

 ## W&B Dedicated Cloud Updates

 :::note
-For dedicated installations, W&B will upgrade your server version on a monthly basis.
+For dedicated installations, W&B upgrades your server version on a monthly basis.
 More information can be found in the [release process](./server-release-process) docs.
 :::